alfredd25/TodoApp/README.md

 ## 🚀 Features

 - **Add, Edit, and Delete Tasks**: Easily manage your tasks by adding new ones, editing existing ones, and deleting completed or unwanted tasks.
-- **Intuitive UI**: A user-friendly interface with clear section headings and a soft, pale color scheme with dark mode too.
+- **Intuitive UI**: A user-friendly interface with clear section headings and a soft, pale color scheme with dark mode.
 - **Persistent Storage**: Tasks are saved locally and loaded on app startup, so you can pick up right where you left off.

 ---